 Lastly, changing the lock combination is not easy.
 If you want to change the sequence, you would have to call in a locksmith.

-This locking mechanism is easy to use and cost effective.
+This locking mechanism is easy to use and cost-effective.
 The locking sequence is easy to put in, and easy to change.
 Also, electronic locks are quite flexible as they can be used in tandem with a building’s existing security and surveillance system.
-Lastly, electronic locks come with multiple failsafes, including a penalty lockout if the wrong combination is placed for several consecutive times.
+Lastly, electronic locks come with multiple failsafes, including a penalty lockout if the wrong combination is placed several consecutive times.

 However, a major problem here is that the electronic lock is utterly dependent on you remembering the active locking combination.
 A common mistake with owners of this type of lock is using the same password that they have with all their other devices.